 Still engaged in technology entrepreneurship and innovation primarily through his own private firm, Strategic Diversity Inc., Dr, Weiss acts as an "angel" investor in start-up ventures which he feels have the potential to have a positive influence on the environment, society, and humanity.

 In addition to the physical sciences, Dr. Weiss' interests also include yachting and high performance automobile collecting.
 In 2000 after a worldwide search he acquired the high tech, computerized, sailing yacht GITANA, a 118-foot cutter-rigged sloop designed and built by Perini Navi of Italy.
 The vessel has undergone an extensive refit with loving attention to restoration and enhancement of original features since Dr. Weiss' purchase.
 Gitana was sold in December 2006.
 Dr. Weiss also is involved in the communities in which he resides, both as a participant and officer in civic organizations and as a benefactor to a diverse group of philanthropies with a focus on culture, education of youth and the preservation and restoration of historic buildings.
-Some of those groups include the Cape Ann Symphony, Rockport Chamber Music Society, Gloucester Stage Co., Gloucester Schooner Festival, historical meeting house restoration, Cape Ann Historical Association, Pathways for Children, The Massachusetts Maritime Academy and The Perfect Storm Foundation, as well as Boston-area urban health care centers, the Lahey Clinic, Beverly and Gloucester hospitals, and political action groups.
+Some of those groups include the Cape Ann Symphony, Rockport Chamber Music Society, Gloucester Stage Co., Gloucester Schooner Festival, historical meeting house restoration, Cape Ann Historical Association, and The Perfect Storm Foundation, as well as Boston-area urban health care centers, the Lahey Clinic, Beverly and Gloucester hospitals, and political action groups.
 In addition to his own direct and financial participation, he has often hosted events or receptions in one of his homes or his yacht to promote more involvement and fund-raising within the community.

 1. Dr. Weiss' SecurID technology - still the core product, > 80% of all revenue, of the company he alone founded - is based on the premise that a password alone is not enough to secure a computer network.
 The SecurID Token introduced two-factor authentication - something you know (a password) and something uncounterfeitable you posses (a secure token) to solve the problem of unauthorized network and computer access.
 To prove to a computer system that a user has the token in his possession at a specific moment, a digital display produces a random number of up to 8 digits number every 60 seconds.
 Through a patented algorithmic process, that same number is simultaneously synchronized and produced within the host computer.
 If the password and numbers match, access is granted.
 The powerful algorithm has never been broken.
 The entire core SecurID technologies are exclusively Dr. Weiss' inventions and patents.